Semantic Edge Detection with Diverse Deep Supervision: Experiments

 \section{Experiments}

-\subsection{\revise{Experimental Settings}}
+\subsection{Experimental Settings}

-\parahead{\revise{Datasets.}} We evaluate our method on several datasets, including SBD \cite{hariharan2011semantic}, Cityscapes \cite{cordts2016cityscapes}, and PASCAL VOC2012 \cite{pascal-voc-2012}.
-SBD \cite{hariharan2011semantic} comprises 11,355 images and corresponding labeled semantic edge maps for 20 Pascal VOC classes.
-It is divided into 8498 training and 2857 test images.
+\parahead{Datasets.} We evaluate our method on the SBD \cite{hariharan2011semantic} and Cityscapes \cite{cordts2016cityscapes} datasets.
+SBD \cite{hariharan2011semantic} comprises 11,355 images and corresponding labeled semantic edge maps for 20 object classes.
+It is divided into 8498 training and 2857 testing images.
 We follow \cite{yu2017casenet} to use the training set to train our network and the test set for evaluation.
 The Cityscapes dataset \cite{cordts2016cityscapes} is a large-scale semantic segmentation dataset with stereo video sequences recorded in street scenarios from 50 different cities.
-It consists of 5000 images divided into 2975 training, 500 validation, and 1525 test images.
+It consists of 5000 images divided into 2975 training, 500 validation, and 1525 testing images.
 The ground truth of the test set has not been published because it is an online competition for semantic segmentation labeling and scene understanding.
-Hence, we use the training set for training and validation set for testing.
-The semantic segmentation set of PASCAL VOC2012 \cite{pascal-voc-2012} consists of 1464 training, 1449 validation, and 1456 test images with the same 20 classes as the SBD dataset.
-For the same reason as Cityscapes, the semantic labeling of the test set has not been published.
-We generate a new validation set that excludes the SBD training images, resulting in 904 validation images.
-We use this new set and the models trained on the SBD training set to test the generalizability of various methods.
+Hence, we use the training set for training and the validation set for testing.

-\myPara{\revise{Evaluation metrics.}} \revise{For performance evaluation, we adopt several standard benchmarks with the recommended parameter settings in the original papers.
-We first use the benchmark protocol in \cite{hariharan2011semantic} to evaluate class-wise precision recall curves.
+\myPara{Evaluation metrics.} For performance evaluation, we adopt several standard metrics with the recommended parameter settings in the original papers.
+The first metric is the benchmark protocol in \cite{hariharan2011semantic} It calculates the class-wise F-measure score that is the harmonic mean of the precision and recall.
 We follow the default settings with the matching distance tolerance of 0.02 for all datasets.
-The maximum F-measure ($F_m$) at the optimal dataset scale (ODS) for each class and mean maximum F-measure across all classes are reported.}
+The maximum F-measure at the optimal dataset scale (ODS) for each class and mean maximum F-measure across all classes are reported.